 Posted on August 10 2017

 Could the truth in art be the identification of the facts of what art is?
 If we don’t identify what art is … is there no truth in art?
 Does art need a truth?
 If it needs identification, what is art, then it needs a truth.

 Damien Hurst, a very provocative creator of something, is it art?
-At first glance, his conceptual idea I found innovative, few artists talk about life and death and the in-between, so in that respect introduces a new way to think about life and death.
+At first glance, his conceptual ideas were innovative.
+Few artists talk about life and death and the in-between, so in that respect it introduces a new way to think about life and death.
 Hurst’s portrayal of death is shocking as compared to the work by artist Jacques-Louis David, “The Death of Marat.
 But Hurst did not shift the historical discourse regarding art and what qualifies as art and what is the truth about art, why?

 It is only when artists create a work to break rules of the past, done in the 60’s and accepted as a value works that qualify as art should have, did the question arise, is the new, the shocking what art is?
 For the most part after the big hurrah of breaking the rules people in the art arena began looking for different values for art.
 People who love art, who collect art, who create art began to abandon the traditional historical “critical” theological framework of the next differently new work, mainly shocking work qualified as a value for deciding whether the work was art or not.

 For me I am problematizing the artwork as I am finding it, I have found the only way to do this is to abandon this theological framework.
 And thinking of art mainly as an ethos or attitude about art’s relationship to the present, the birth of art that is presently being created.
 How do we value this new work, through difference, the shock of the new, through bliss and trying to find art’s holistic truth?